smh-my-head/hades/docs/install.md

 2. Run `make`.
 This will create a new VM image and begin the Windows installation, putting all the modifiable files in `run` (to keep the git working tree clean).
+You may need to press a key when it says *"Press any key to boot from CD/DVD*".
 It may take a while to boot for the first time, don't panic!
-If you get stuck in the VM, know that Ctrl-Alt-G releases the mouse.
+If you get stuck in the VM, note that Ctrl-Alt-G releases the mouse.

-3. Within Windows, install the virtio drivers by following these instructions from the ArchWiki
+3. Within the Windows VM, install the virtio drivers by following these instructions from the ArchWiki

 > Windows will detect the fake disk and look for a suitable driver.
 If it
 > fails, go to Device Manager, locate the SCSI drive with an exclamation mark